Plane with 22 people on board missing in Nepal’s mountains

 KATHMANDU, Nepal (AP) — A small airplane with 22 people on board flying on a popular tourist route was missing in Nepal’s mountains on Sunday, an official said.

-The plane, which was on a 15-minute scheduled flight to the mountain town of Jomsom, lost contact with the airport tower shortly after takeoff.
+The Tara Airlines plane, which was on a 15-minute scheduled flight to the mountain town of Jomsom, took off from the resort town of Pokhara, 200 kilometers (125 miles) east of Kathmandu.
+It lost contact with the airport tower shortly after takeoff.

 Police official Ramesh Thapa said there was no information on the Twin Otter aircraft and a search was underway.